shaneiadt/shaneiadt.github.io/_posts/2021-04-29-ecma-2021-new-features.md

 ## Nullish Coalescing & Equals (??=)

 Assign when the value is null or undefined.
-This one is pretty straight forward but can be confusing all at the sametime.
+This one is pretty straight forward but can be confusing all at the same time.

 ```javascript
 let e = null;